 It was at 5 a.m. that our long-anticipated alms-giving ceremony started.
 A line of saffron-clad monks, old and young, streamed out of temples to the street, with a basket hanging from a long strap on each of their shoulders.
-The locals were sitting on a chair or cross-legged on the blanket the roadside, ready with bowls full of rice prepared themselves in the morning.
+The locals were sitting on a chair or cross-legged on the blanket of the roadside, ready with bowls full of rice prepared themselves in the morning.
 They scooped into each monk’s bowl as they filed past.
 Four of us joined a row of locals and visitors to participate in the ritual.
 As they got nearer, I concentrated on the task at hand: biscuits that I could toss into their waiting vessels.
-I was a bit nervous in fear of interrupting in what is a sacred religious ritual.
+I was a bit nervous in fear of interrupting what is a sacred religious ritual.

 An alms-giving ceremony in Luang Prabang

 Shortly after the ceremony and breakfast, I was to experience a half day's farming, as part of a new agri-tourism project based in the countryside that skirts Luang Prabang.
 The founder of the project is an American, who bought a large patch of farmland in the area for tourists to experience farming.
 It started at 8:30 am.
-We met up with the farmers and soon were adorned with conical hat to prepare for farming.
+We met up with the farmers and soon were adorned with a conical hats to prepare for farming.

 We were preparing for farming!

 The next three and a half hours were laughter intertwined with demonstrations of rice cultivation from buffalo-plowing, and planting to harvesting rice, grain sifting, and rice grinding.
 And finally, it came to cooking, eating rice pancakes, and drinking local rice wine.
 Most of the time, we had interaction with the staff - all speak English well and are very helpful in explaining everything to us.